 Fall inspired Roasted Butternut Squash Risotto is creamy, savory, and the ultimate plant-based comfort food in a bowl.

-- 12 oz. butternut squash cut into 1 inch cubes
+- 16 oz. butternut squash cut into 1 inch cubes (I purchase pre-chopped)

 - 4-5 cups of vegetable broth